-Planning to travel to the spirited cities and atmospheric temples of South East Asia?
-Or perhaps discover the unique landscapes of Sub-Saharan Africa?
-To make sure the only travel bug you’re bitten by is the figurative one, Merret, world traveler and one of Ada’s medical experts, shares how she malaria-proofed her recent trip to Namibia and Botswana.
+Planning to travel to the vibrant cities and exquisite temples of South East Asia?
+Or perhaps discover the magnificent landscapes of Sub-Saharan Africa?
+To ensure you're only bitten by the travel bug, Merret, world traveler and one of Ada’s medical experts, shares how she malaria-proofed her recent trip to Namibia and Botswana.

-Malaria is a preventable and curable yet widespread infectious disease caused by a parasite called Plasmodium.
-It transmits through the bite of a female Anopheles mosquito.
+Although malaria is preventable and curable, it's still a widespread infectious disease.
+It's caused by a parasite called Plasmodium, which is transmitted to humans through the bite of a female Anopheles mosquito.

-According to the WHO, in 2016 there were 216 million cases of malaria worldwide and 445,000 malaria-related deaths.
-The good news is that modern medicine is making progress to help people living in and traveling to regions affected by malaria.
-There are simple things travelers can do to avoid catching this life-threatening disease before and during their trips.
+According to the World Health Organization, in 2016 there were 216 million cases of malaria worldwide and 445,000 malaria-related deaths.
+The good news is that modern medicine is making progress to help people in regions affected by malaria – either those living there or travelers passing by.
+There are simple things travelers can do before and during their trips to avoid catching this life-threatening disease.

 Malaria typically transmits in tropical and subtropical areas, where the Anopheles mosquitoes live and multiply.
-The highest rates of disease transmission are found in Sub-Saharan Africa, but regions such as South East Asia and Latin America are also badly affected.
-Depending on exactly where you travel to, you can be affected by different subtypes of malaria.
+The highest rates of disease transmission are found in Sub-Saharan Africa, but regions such as South East Asia and Latin America are also severely affected.
+Depending on where you travel, you can be affected by different subtypes of malaria.

-The CDC has a world malaria map that can also be broken down by the 91 countries affected by the disease, from Afghanistan to Zimbabwe.
+The World Health Organization has a world malaria map that can also be broken down by the 91 countries affected by the disease, from Afghanistan to Zimbabwe.

 People living in or traveling to areas where malaria is present are most at risk.
 However, certain population groups are more in danger than others if they contract malaria.
 These include infants and young children, pregnant women, and patients with a weakened immune system such as co-infection with HIV.